enricovalleri-01/ECB-monetary-surprises-extraction-llm-/README.md

 This repository contains the code and data for the master's thesis *"ECB Communications as Monetary Shocks: A Multi-Agent LLM Framework and Asymmetric Transmission Analysis"*.

 The project pursues two connected objectives.
-The first is methodological: constructing a historical series of monetary policy surprises for the European Central Bank (ECB) over the period March 1999 – December 2025, covering all 312 Governing Council meetings, by extracting quantitative signals directly from the ECB's official communications using a sequence of four large language model agents.
-The second is empirical: using this surprise series as a monetary policy shock in a Local Projections framework to estimate the dynamic transmission of ECB surprises on euro area inflation, testing for asymmetry between hawkish and dovish shocks.
+The first is methodological: constructing a historical series of monetary policy surprises for the European Central Bank (ECB) over the period March 1999 – December 2025, covering all 312 Governing Council meetings, by extracting quantitative signals directly from the ECB's official communications using a four-stage pipeline.
+The second is empirical: using this surprise series as a monetary policy shock in a Local Projections framework to estimate the dynamic transmission of ECB surprises on euro area HICP inflation, testing for asymmetry between hawkish and dovish shocks.

 The pipeline is built around two methodological principles:

-- **Ex-ante purity**: every document used by the agents was publicly available before the ten-day pre-meeting blackout period — no look-ahead bias by construction.
+- **Ex-ante construction**: every document used by the pipeline was publicly available before the ten-day pre-meeting blackout period.
+This applies to the document inputs; the language model reading them was trained on more recent data, a residual limitation acknowledged in the thesis.
 - **Market neutrality**: expectations are formed exclusively from official institutional communications, without incorporating any asset price information.

 ---